 With the goons dealt with, I went to help Cyth.
 I strolled casually into the hideout, thinking that Cyth had things under control.
 Strolled straight into the lambent gaze of Olsa the mesmerist.
 My fingers went cold, and the sword clattered to the cave floor.
 I froze on the spot.

-Olsa was a southerner, maybe from that joint Seusea is from.
+Olsa was a southerner, maybe from Real Movier or Tosban or somewhere close by.
 She was dark-skinned, and her narrow face was lined with strange ritual scarification, but those fucking eyes of hers!
 Almost colourless they were, but to me then, they were two beaming orbs of wonder I couldn’t avert my own eyes from.
 They held me better than any steel shackle.

 ‘The girl here tried to tell me you freed yourself,’ she says.
 ‘How remiss of her.
 Lies sing to me, stranger, but it’s plain to a cretin you had help, namely her.
 What did you two hope to accomplish?’

 As I was under her spell, I couldn’t utter a word.
 Somewhere, in some pit of my mind, I tried to fight it, but it was useless.